BethanyL/DeepKoopman/README.md

 - The experiment scripts include a loop over 200 random experiments (random parameters and random initializations of weights).
 You'll probably want to kill off the script earlier than that!
 - Each random experiment can run up to params['max_time'] (in these experiments, 4 or 6 hours) but may be automatically terminated earlier if the error is not decreasing enough.
 If one experiment is not doing well, the script moves on to another random experiment.
 - If the code decides to end an experiment, it saves the current results.
 It also saves every hour.

+Postprocessing:
+- You might want to use something like ./postprocessing/InvestigateResultsExample.ipynb to check out your results.
+Which of your models has the best validation error so far?
+How does validation error compare to your hyperparameter choices?
+- To see what I did to dive into a particular trained deep learning model on a dataset, see the notebooks ./postprocessing/BestModel-DiscreteSpectrumExample.ipynb, ./postprocessing/BestModel-Pendulum.ipynb, etc. These notebooks also show how I calculated numbers and created figures for the paper.